Measurements refer to body size not garment dimensions.

-Bust: Take measurement around the fullest part of the chest, just under the arms and across the shoulder blades.
+Bust: Take measurement around the fullest part of the bust, just under your arms and across the shoulder blades.

-Sleeve: With elbow bent, measure from centre back of neck (at C7 vertebra) to elbow and down to prominent outside wrist bone.
+Sleeve: With arm relaxed at your side and slightly bent, measure from centre back of neck, across shoulder, to your elbow and down to your wrist.

 Waist: Measure around the smallest part of your waist (natural waistline).